artoale/artoale.github.com/_posts/2013-09-30-writing-brackets-extension-01.md

 3. Even if it's not in alpha yet, is already pretty stable, a lot of extensions have been developed and it ships with some cool and peculiar features itself (quick edit, live developement, tern code intelligence, jslint, sass support and so on)

 Ok.
 Got it.
 It's nice.
 But it's missing &lt;THIS FEATURE&gt;!

-Right, me too.
-Let's add it, right now!
+Right, let's add it, right now!

 ##Always start with ponies